apt-get-schwifty/thehashcoin/README.md

 Username is the address you wish to receive payment for submitted shares in the event of a block being found.

+We also have a working pool at https://saltpool.net

+To access this pool please point your miner to the following URL:

+stratum+tcp://saltpool.net:3433 using the address you wish to receive coins with as your user name and using THC as your password

 ---IMPORTANT---

 PLEASE MAKE SURE THE ADDRESS YOU USE FOR PAYOUT IS A LEGACY ADDRESS (STARTS WITH THE LETTER T).
 SEGWIT IS FULLY DEPLOYED/ACTIVE ON THE NETWORK BUT IS INCOMPATIBLE WITH NOMP'S PAYMENT PROCESSOR.
 SEGWIT ADDRESSES BEGIN WITH THE LETTER S FOR THIS COIN!

-At this time there is no strict password enforcement so you can type anything you want as a password.
+At this time there is no strict password enforcement so you can type anything you want as a password if using our NOMP pool.

 Our pool does not take any fees at this time.

+Saltpool does take a very small 0.5% fee.

 We will be adding more seed nodes and at least one more pool in the immediate future!